Alternative formats

 Alternative formats include audio, braille, electronic or large print versions of standard print such as educational material, textbooks, information leaflets, and even people's personal bills and letters.
 Alternative formats are created to help people who are blind or visually impaired to gain access to information either by sight (large print), by hearing (audio) or by touch (braille).

 Audio

 Audio information can be used by anyone who owns a CD player, a DAISY player or a computer.
-Audio enables people who are blind or visual impaired to access information through hearing, in the sense that print readers would understand it.
+Audio enables people who are blind or visually impaired to access information through hearing, in the sense that print readers would understand it.

 Choosing audio

-Different people are likely to have their own preferences about the way they access audio, depending on their experiences, how comfortable are they with technology, and the equipment they use to access the audio content.
+Individuals are likely to have their own preferences about the way they access audio, depending on their experiences, how comfortable are they with technology, and the equipment they use to access the audio content.